|Atlantic County Government

 The Department is committed to providing universal access to employment opportunities and work force development for the citizens of Atlantic County.
 The Department provides individuals and families with supportive services, either in-house or through a network of partnerships with public and private agencies, which include child support, medical and financial assistance, substance abuse and mental health assessment and treatment, adult and literacy education, and senior citizen programs.

 Division of Intergenerational Services The Division of Intergenerational Services plans for and provides services to assist senior citizens, troubled youths and families, and residents challenged with physical and mental disabilities.
 The Division was created to ensure that the critical human service issues for these populations are addressed within the context of intergenerational recognition.
 Key elements of this initiative include cross generational planning and programming, local community involvement, at risk assessment strategies and cooperative shared services.
 This Division provides information and referrals for human service providers through its toll free call center at 1-888-426-9243 (in-county).
 If you are calling from outside Atlantic County, please dial (609) 645-5965.

-This Division in cooperation with the County's Human Services Advisory Council, Youth Services Commission, Mental Health Advisory Board, its Senior Citizen and Disabled Citizen Advisory Boards, and local agencies provides the planning and implementation services to research and configure the dynamics of our human services delivery system.
+This Division in cooperation with the County's Human Services Advisory Council, Youth Services Commission, Mental Health Advisory Board, its Senior Citizen and Disability Advisory Boards, and local agencies provides the planning and implementation services to research and configure the dynamics of our human services delivery system.

 Division of Public Health The Division of Public Health is a unit of the Department of Human Services.
 Its core mission is to promote health and prevent disease.
 Consistent with its core mission, the Division has focused increasingly on its ability to plan for and respond to incidents of bioterrorism and other public health emergencies.
 This function is in response to federal and state initiatives to have local agencies be more involved in potential threats to its communities.
 The Division provides regional public health services to all of the municipalities in Atlantic County with the exception of Atlantic City which operates its own department.
 The Division is funded through a separate Public Health Tax and provides services in accordance with state statutes.
 All units are also partially funded through State grants and user fees.